Vyral/base-template/_posts/2019-03-04-what-makes-personal-referrals-so-powerful.md

 {% include pullquote.html %}

-When people ask me to recommend a plumber, electrician, lender, or some other vendor, they can be confident in my referral because I’ve worked with the person or company I’m recommending myself—often multiple times. **They know that I care, and can, therefore, feel safe in assuming that the professional I’m referring them to will too. **
+When people ask me to recommend a plumber, electrician, lender, or some other vendor, they can be confident in my referral because I’ve worked with the person or company I’m recommending myself—often multiple times. **They know that I care, and can, therefore, feel safe in assuming that the professional I’m referring them to will too.&nbsp;**

 If you have any other questions, would like more information, or would like me to refer you to someone from my network of local vendors, I would be happy to help.
 Please give me a call or send me an email.
 I look forward to hearing from you soon.